 Things changed when I moved to Joburg.
 Art is everywhere here and I suddenly found it impossible to ignore.
 The closer I looked, the more I began to see and appreciate art in unlikely places.

 Art beneath my feet on Commissioner St. in the Jozi CBD.
-I'll have more to say about these mosaics, created by artist Andrew Lindsay, in a future post.

 A few weeks ago I went on a “public art walkabout” with Joburg artist Hannelie Coetzee.
 I’m grateful to my new email/Instagram pal Martha Cooper for letting me know about this tour, as I wouldn’t have found out about it otherwise.
 (Thanks, Martha.)
 And even though it meant venturing out into the city on a cold, rainy Sunday morning, I’m also grateful to have gone on this tour.
 Hannelie’s art is a perfect illustration of Joburg’s awesomeness.